 I actually prefer single audio files!
-They are much easier to work with and there are no problems with incompatible versions, plugins, or missing audio files.
+They are much easier to work with and there are no problems with incompatible software versions, plugins, or missing audio files.
 You can also send me a Pro Tools session but please print all plugins which are not Avid stock plugins to minimize the problem of missing plugins.

 2. How shall I prepare audio files for mixing?

 Consolidate (bounce to disk) each track into solid "flattened" audio starting from the beginning of the session.
 A ‘flattened’” file is one segment of digital audio that plays continuously from the start of the track to the end.
 All files must have the same start time of 1:00:00:00

 Please leave the tracks unprocessed, there should be no level adjustments, truncation, dither or noise-shaping of the digital signal.
 All essential (i.e. special effects) plug-ins should be printed to another track.

 If you recorded guitars with a amp sim plugin, please ALSO send me the naked DI tracks, so I can move some air and re-amp them through my highly modified Marshall rig.